2. How JQM works¶

 The goal of JQM is to launch payloads, i.e. Java code doing something useful, asynchronously.
 This code can be anything - a shell program launcher, a Spring batch, really anything that works with Java SE and libraries provided with the code.

-The payload is described inside a job definition - so that JQM knows things like the class to load, the path of the jar file if any, etc. It is usually contained within an XML file.
+The payload is described inside a job definition - so that JQM knows things like the class to load, the path of the jar file, etc. It is usually contained within an XML file.
 The job definition is actually a deployment descriptor - the batch equivalent for a web.xml or an ejb-jar.xml.

 A running payload is called a job instance (the “instance of a job definition”).
 These instances wait in queues to be run, then are run and finally archived.
 To create a job instance, a job request is posted by a client.
-It contains things such as optional parameters values, but most importantly it specifies a job definition so that JQM will know what to run.
+It contains things such as parameters values, and specifically points to a job definition so that JQM will know what to run.

 Job instances are run by one or many engines called JQM nodes.
 These are simply Java processes that poll the different queues in which job instances are waiting.
-Runs take place within threads, each with a dedicated class loader so as to fully isolate them from each others (this is the default behaviour - class loader sharing is also possible).
+Runs take place within threads, each with a dedicated class loader so as to fully isolate them from each others.

 Full definitions are given inside the Glossary.